 - E. The Basic Concepts of Algebra

 - 1. Ratio, Proportion, and Variation

 - F. Counting Methods

 - 1. Using the Fundamental Counting Principle

-- 2. Using Permuations and Combinations
+- 3. Using Permutations and Combinations

 - G. Probability

 - 1. Basic Concepts

 - 2. Events Involving "Not" and "Or"

-- 3. Conditional Probability and Events Involving "And"
+- 3. Conditional Probability; Events Involving "And"

 - H. Statistics

 - 1. Visual Displays of Data

 - 2. Measures of Central Tendency

-- I. Personal Financial Management

-- 1. The Time Value of Money

-- 2. Consumer Credit
+- I. Personal Financial Management 1.
+The Time Value of Money 2.
+Consumer Credit

-- 3. Additional Topics (if time available; teacher discretion)

-- J. Voting and Apportionment

-- 1. The Possibilities of Apportionment
+- J. Voting and Apportionment 1.
+The Possibilities of Apportionment